 - A process is a program in execution.
 It is a unit of work within the system.
-Program is a passive entity, process is an active entity. - Process needs resources to accomplish its task - CPU, memory, I/O, files - Initialization data - Process termination requires reclaim of any reusable resources - Single-threaded process has one program counter specifying location of next instruction to execute - Process executes instructions sequentially, one at a time, until completion - Typically system has many processes, some user, some operating system running concurrently on one or more CPUs - Concurrency by multiplexing the CPUs among the processes
+Program is a passive entity; process is an active entity. - Process needs resources to accomplish its task - CPU, memory, I/O, files - Initialization data - Process termination requires reclaim of any reusable resources - Single-threaded process has one program counter specifying location of next instruction to execute - Process executes instructions sequentially, one at a time, until completion - Multi-threaded process has one program counter per thread - Typically system has many processes, some user, some operating system running concurrently on one or more CPUs - Concurrency by multiplexing the CPUs among the processes / threads